 Costume; Underwear; Underwear and accessories for shaping and supporting; Underwear (upper body); Corsets; Stays

-1780-1790.
-Brown twill linen half-boned stitched stays with shoulder straps and 18 waist tabs, lacing closed in back, interlined with plain-weave linen, and stiffened with whalebone, linen canvas, and a curved wooden busk to create a conical silhouette.
+1780.
+Green wool stays with ten waist tabs, lacing closed in back, interlined with plain-weave natural linen, and stiffened with whalebone, linen, and paste to create a conical silhouette.
 The lining and the lacing cord are missing.

 The stays reach from the middle of the bust to the natural waist and extend over the top of the hips with boned tabs.
-They come to a point at the bottom edge in center front.
-The top edge curves smoothly up from the front into the shoulder straps, and the back rises high to the shoulder blades where the shoulder straps tie in place.
-There are eight panels, two each of a center-front, side-front, side-back, and center-back.
-The fronts are cut with an integral shoulder strap and the other panels have integral tabs at the waist.
-All panels are interlined with a plain-weave linen, sewn through with narrow channels for whalebone stays.
+They do not have straps.
+There are ten panels, two each of a center-front, side-front, side, side-back, and center-back.
+All panels are cut with integral tabs at the waist, with the side and side-back panels having two rounded tabs each and the back panels each having a single squared-off tab.
+The center-front and side-front panels together form a long, blunted point at the bottom edge.
+The top edge dips very slightly at center front, curves under the arms, and rises to the shoulder blades in back.
+All the panels are interlined with a plain-weave linen, sewn through with a tiny running stitch in linen thread to make 8 cm / 0.3125 in. wide channels for whalebone stays.
 Each individual panel is completed before assembly into the garment, which is whip-stitched together.
-The front panels meet vertically at center to form a single deep rounded point, which is sewn together only for the first 12.4 cm / 4.875 in.
-The rest of the center-front seam is left open, exposing a wooden busk wrapped in brown twill.
-The back of the stays has ten eyelets per side from the top edge to the waist, staggered for a spiral lacing pattern to fasten the garment.
+The exterior of each seam is covered with a very narrow silk tape, stitched down the center, and woven of two different weights of silk.
+The back of the stays has eight eyelets per side from the top edge to the waist, staggered for a spiral lacing pattern to fasten the garment.

 University of New Hampshire Library